SLO42/roger-skyline-1/README.md

 # Roger-Skyline-1
+Configuring a Virtual Machine to be more secure

 Using ubuntu-18.04.3-live-server-amd64.iso with VirtualBox Manager Version 5.2.2 r119230 (Qt5.6.3);
 * netinst.iso for downloading the bigger parts during install.